Samsung S8000 Jet

-Samsung Jet (S8000) is a mid-range touchscreen mobile phone released in June 2009 by Samsung Mobile.
+Samsung Jet (S8000) is a mid-range touchscreen smartphone released in June 2009 by Samsung Mobile.
 It is styled just like the Samsung i8000 Omnia II, but is smaller in size and runs a proprietary Samsung interface.
 Like the Omnia II (announced at the same time), the Samsung Jet featured an 800 MHz processor, which was faster than most smartphones of the time.